 Moreover, you can repurpose survey results into blogs too.
 However, creating blog posts from surveys can be a little tasking, especially when creating product-led content.

 Consider AI tools like Writer’s blog title generator which leverage natural language processing to kick off the content creation process.
 These tools use deep-learning language models to generate texts.
-They’ll increase your writing efficiency while optimizing your content for SEO.
+They’ll increase your writing habits and efficiency while optimizing your content for SEO.

 2. Run contests

 UGC is important to Google.
 When your audience creates social content, they use keywords that other users will search for.
 This UGC helps you rank for long-tail keywords that sometimes elude marketers.

 Motivate your audience with online contests that offer rewards like gift cards, free products, or even recognition.
 Contests are a great way to interact with customers and build long-term relationships.